matfin/mattfinucane.com/mattfinucane/content/frameworks/sass.md

 ---
 title: 			"Sass"
-description: 	"CSS preprocessor"
+description: 	"CSS preprocessor."
 proficiency:	"Expert"
 ---

-Sass is another CSS preprocessor framwork with features such as mixins, variables and functions.
+Sass is another CSS preprocessor framework with built in features such as mixins, variables and functions.

 {{% categorised_projects taxonomy="frameworks" term="Sass" %}}